tjwilson90/turbo-hearts/README.md

 #### BlindCharge

-When a blind variant of the charging rules has been chosen and a charge is made (including an empty charge), other players in the game will receive a `blind_charge` event indicating who made the charge and how many cards they charged.
+When a blind variant of the charging rules has been chosen and a charge is made (including an empty charge), a `blind_charge` event will be sent to other players in the game (the charger will receive a `charge` event) indicating who made the charge and how many cards they charged.

 Response:
 ```json